pixto/polymer-meteor-elements/README.md

 ### Polymer Installation

 This package doesn't handle Polymer installation.
-For that we use bower with mquandalle:bower package :
+For that you can use bower with mquandalle:bower package :
 ```
 meteor add mquandalle:bower
 ```